lreimer/continuous-k6k8s/README.md

 # Continuous K6 Performance Tests on K8s

 Continuous K6 performance and load tests on Kubernetes.
+We will spin up an InfluxDB to store our load test data and Grafana to display.
+The K6 load test will continuously be executed using a CronJob.

 ## Usage with plain YAML